diverdown311/LTM_Essentials/docs/Troubleshooting/module1/lab02.rst

 tcpdump Filters
 ~~~~~~~~~~~~~~~

-This section is for informative value and nothing will be done in the lab environment.
+This section is for informative value and nothing will be done in the lab environment; however, students are
+encouraged to become familiar with tcpdump filters.

 When running tcpdump capture from the F5 you should always use a filter to limit the volume of traffic you will gather.